prataplyf/opencv/README.md

 # Installation opencv:
-cv stands for computer vision, so here we are installing "open computer vision" libraries from python libraries.
+    cv stands for computer vision, so here we are installing "open computer vision" libraries from python libraries.<br>
-    !pip install opencv-python
+    : !pip install opencv-python
-it will install the latest version of python opencv libraries
+    it will install the latest version of python opencv libraries<br>
 ----------------------------------------------------------------------------------------------